The Zoo In Forest Park: History

-The Zoo in Forest Park opened in 1894, and was initially run by the city's Parks Department.
+The Zoo in Forest Park opened in 1894 and was initially run by the city's Parks Department.
 Animals at the zoo in its first decade included badgers, a bald eagle, bears, a Brazilian marmoset, boars, a buffalo, cockatoos, deer, doves, finches, Java pigeons, a pair of Indian leopards, lions (named Caesar and Calpurnia), lynxes, macaws, monkeys, an ostrich, prairie dogs, a rabbit, red-faced apes, timber wolves, toucans, waterfowl, and a wildcat.
 Domestic animals included cattle, horses, sheep, and Angora goats.
 Many of the animals were purchased from the animal show market of Coney Island, although some were donated.

 It was not until 1923 that the zoo began systematically labeling animals with their species, name, and origin.

-For several years the zoo was owned by Theodor Seuss Geisel's father.
-The zoo inspired Geisel's children's book If I Ran The Zoo.
+For thirty years, the zoo was curated by Theodor Robert Geisel, father of famous author and illustrator Theodor Seuss Geisel.
+While working at the zoo, the elder Geisel occasionally gave his son antlers, beaks, and horns from deceased zoo animals, which Seuss would purpose for a rogue taxidermy art collection he titled Unorthodox Taxidermy.
+The zoo also inspired Seuss's acclaimed children's book If I Ran the Zoo (1950).

-During World War ll the zoo replaced the standard beef given to carnivores with horse meat.
-The smaller animals were fed grain, acorns, and stale bread along with their standards vegetables.
+During World War II the zoo replaced the standard beef given to carnivores with horse meat.
+The smaller animals were fed grain, acorns, and stale bread along with their standard vegetables.

 Well-known animals over the years included Jiggs the chimpanzee (until 1967), Snowball the polar bear (1951-1979), and Morganetta the elephant (1965-1980).
 Both Jiggs and Snowball were taxidermied and donated to the Springfield Science Museum.

 The zoo faced financial difficulties in the 1970s, leading to many of the animals being sold off.
 In 1976 the zoo received negative media attention as the result of their inclusion in a book titled Living Trophies: A Shocking Look at the Conditions in America's Zoos.
 In 1979 a proposal for a new $2.7 million zoo was unveiled, but it received little public support.
 In 1980 the Springfield Parks Commission officially voted against the proposal.

 In early 1982 the zoo was officially demolished in the name of aesthetic improvements.
 However, a zoo did remain in Forest Park: the James P. Heady Kiddieland Zoo, a petting zoo, which was relocated to elsewhere in the park.
-After the closing and demolition of the original Forest Park Zoo, the Kiddieland Zoo was often referred to at the Forest Park Zoo.
+After the closing and demolition of the original Forest Park Zoo, the Kiddieland Zoo was often referred to as the Forest Park Zoo.
 It was eventually expanded, and in 1986 the zoo received a $1 million grant from the Massachusetts government for the redevelopment and relocation of the zoo.

 In June 2016 one of the zoo's guenon monkeys, Dizzy, escaped his enclosure and made his way into Forest Park.
 He was re-captured several days later.

-The zoo temporarily closed in response to the COVID-19 pandemic, but was able to re-open with restrictions in June 2020.
+The zoo temporarily closed in response to the COVID-19 pandemic, but it was able to re-open with restrictions in June 2020.

+In 2023 one of the zoo's screech owls, Clint Screechwood, won BonusFinder.com's 'Superb Owl' contest, which came with a $5000 prize for the zoo.